 An important difference to note when using the utility

-class is that each java.util.Timer
+Timer class is that each java.util.Timer instance,

-, corresponds to a single thread.
+such as myGlobalTimer, corresponds to a single thread.
 It's up to

-the program to manage the Timer
+the program to manage the Timer objects.

-class is preferred if you're building a new Swing
+Timer class is preferred if you're building a new Swing

 component or module that doesn't require large numbers of timers (where "large"